dzbo/lsp-utils/docs/modules/LSP3.md

 **`Throws`**

+-   When fails fetching the data from the stored url.
-When the fetched data is not `LSP3ProfileMetadata`.
+-   When the fetched data is not `LSP3ProfileMetadata`.

 **`See`**